 Withdrawal symptoms are not standard to everyone who stops drinking, but people who have been drinking for a long time or drink large amounts of alcohol frequently will experience withdrawal symptoms if the alcohol consumption is stopped suddenly.

+What happens when you quit drinking?
 Here are some of the major symptoms you may incur during withdrawal, the intensity will range from minor to severe:

 When it comes to the management of alcohol withdrawal syndrome, you need to be aware of a severe type of alcohol withdrawal syndrome called delirium tremens (DTs) because they can happen anywhere between two to four days or a week after your last drink.